*Wander safe, wander local. Check your region’s local health guidelines before heading out.

-Once you dig in, you’ll quickly find that the stories of the real people who lived, loved, and lost are far more interesting than the never-ending drama of today’s rich and famous.
 And the best part of spending the night in a historic setting?
 You get to have the best of both worlds – rich ambiance but with all the lovely modern conveniences.

 Remember that a big part of the joy of wandering is the fun in discovering something new – even if that something new is old.
 Here’s our take on some of the coolest places to lay your head.
 Be warned, ghosts walk softly in the halls of these historic spots.

 *Please ensure you follow health and safety recommendations and aren’t travelling from a region currently experiencing a COVID-19 resurgence.
 Stay within your social bubble when travelling.

 Sir Sam’s Inn & Spa on Eagle Lake

 Once the estate of Sir Samuel Hughes, the Minister of Militia and Defence during World War I, Sir Sam’s Inn & Spa has enough historic ambiance to satisfy any history buff.
 Situated on beautiful Eagle Lake in Haliburton Highlands, this cozy inn offers the best of both worlds – a century-old timeline, unique timber frame architecture combined with a waterfront location that makes for a luxurious and yet rustic hideaway nestled deep in the hills.